Forex Scams List: Spotting and Avoiding Fake Forex Brokers

 Should the trader refuse to provide evidence of verified results, promptly dismiss their claims and seek out a more trustworthy alternative, as the likelihood of encountering a fraudster is high.

-Sketchy emails
+Are Sketchy emails scam?

 Should the tone of an email strike you as unprofessional or the sender requests personal information, it is likely a scam.
 Forex fraudsters often employ email lists procured from the dark web, inundating unsuspecting traders with offers for various trading products.